fabioz/mu-repo/README.txt

 mu-repo
 =========

-Tool to help in dealing with multiple repositories (currently only supporting git repositories -- in the same dir)
+Tool to help working with multiple git repositories (short of 'Multiple repositories')

 License: GPL 3, Copyright (c) 2012 by Fabio Zadrozny